Mobile App Strategy: Determine Your App’s Goals

 Mobile objectives are the results that a company wants to achieve through mobile apps.
 Often, but not always, they come as a result of business strategy for growth and reaching a larger audience–and sometimes it’s just because technology is changing so fast!

 An objective defines the purpose of a mobile app.
-The definition helps set expectations for what the end user will get from an experience with your company or brand.
+The definition helps set expectations for what the end-user will get from an experience with your company or brand.
 Setting measurable goals and objectives allows you to measure its success, see how people are using it, which is important as apps evolve over time and need updating.

-In other words, it’s important to define what you want the mobile app to do for users in order to provide value they’ll be willing to pay for.
+In other words, it’s important to define what you want the mobile app to do for users in order to provide the value they’ll be willing to pay for.

 2. How to create an app objective for your mobile app

-One mobile application can have more than just an objective, but for each objective, there are three parts of the definition process: target audience, purpose or goal (why) and performance indicators (how).
+One mobile application can have more than just an objective, but for each objective, there are three parts of the definition process: target audience, purpose or goal (why), and performance indicators (how).
 Your mobile project will have multiple objectives with different purposes and KPIs; all these together make up your strategy as an organization – not just one single mission statement!

 Define your target audience (for Who?)

-Defining a target audience is the first step to creating an app that meets your needs.
+Defining a target audience is the first step to creating an app that meets users’ needs.
 Whether you’re looking for something more basic or have goals of surpassing expectations, defining who will be using the application should help get it right from day one!

 Defining a target audience for an app tells you more than just what demographic they are likely to be, but also how your application should be built with certain features that would appeal most to them, which implies reducing the cost of the app as well.
 Understanding the nature of your target audience helps you customize your communication, design, illustration, and content to create an app that is unique.
+For example, when building a fitness app it is crucial to know your target audience and what you want your users to achieve through using it, as monetization and scalability depends on it.

 - General audience: This category of audience refers to the fact that your app should be easy for anybody to use because it is designed with the average person in mind.
 Make sure your content and design are straightforward so that people will feel confident navigating around your site or using the services you offer.